Components

 Even though we can create

-instances, that will not be usually the case, since axes are automatically created when instantiating a newnode
+Axisinstances, that will not be usually the case, since axes are automatically created when instantiating a newnode.Other thing one must take into account is the naming of

 num (int) – Index of the axis in the node’s axes list.